 There is one particular chemical which has been highlighted in the media and has received a lot of attention in recent times.
 Bisphenol A (BPA) is a chemical used in plastic which is found in everyday items like baby bottles, water bottles and the lining of tinned food.
 BPA has been found to be an endocrine disrupter, which means it is proven to be interfering with and affecting our hormones.

 Although we are surrounded by chemicals like BPA on a daily basis, and although we can’t eliminate all traces from our lives (without moving off the grid!) there are ways we can actively avoid and limit our exposure.

-• Breast feed infants as far as possible, instead of bottle feeding, or use glass bottles
+- Breast feed infants as long as possible instead of bottle feeding, or use glass bottles

 USE SAFE PRODUCTS AND MATERIALS

 These products make beautiful gifts!
 If you’ve got a friend or family member who has everything, this is a thoughtful way to treat them.

 Another area of toxicity finding it’s way into our lives, is heavy metals.
 The impact of certain heavy metals in our environment means they are finding their way into our systems.
 Metals that are not designed to be there have the potential to impact our nerves and their ability to conduct in the right way.

 Over exposure to metals such as aluminium, can lead to neural defects with a mounting body of evidence drawing connections to diseases such as Alzheimer’s and conditions such as Autism.
 For those with a functional gut, most metals will pass straight through however if you’re experiencing symptoms of a leaky gut, these heavy metals can have real and lasting effects.